IRNAS/KORUZA-instructions/KORUZA-User-Guide.md

 **Step 16:** Make sure units are powered up by observing a blinking light on the back cover of each KORUZA unit.
 Now the task is to aim the two KORUZA units at eachother.

-**Step 17:** Access KORUZA web interface http://<name of koruza>.local or the IP address allocated to it.
+**Step 17:** Access KORUZA web interface http://name of koruza.local or the IP address allocated to it.
 Note that your computer must be connected to the same network as KORUZA management interface.

 **Step 18:** On KORUZA web interface choose Login and use default username: `pi` and password: `raspberry`.